Women’s March embraces collaborative social app Crunchet

 “The reason we created this was that we felt like it was lacking on social media” Crunchet co-founder Denise Holzer tells me.
 The company hoped to bridge the gap between passive social network voyeurism and posting only about yourself.
 “Crunchet lets you join a story” Holzer says.

-“The women’s marches were successful because of social media tools” says Katherine Siemionko, one of the leaders of 2017 march in New York City and a Womens March Alliance co-founder.
+“The women’s marches were successful because of social media tools” says Katherine Siemionko, one of the leaders of 2017’s march in New York City and a Women’s March Alliance co-founder.
 “Considering youth is our target market, tools like Crunchet may allow us to reach them faster that older tools like facebook that the youth are moving off of.”

 Now since soft-launching a year ago around the first Women’s March, Crunchet has raised over $1.5 million in seed funding and built a team of 14, plus has ambassadors at 50 colleges.
 While the app is still a bit buggy, there’s potential in both the ideas of social co-posting and aggregating content from across networks.